As LIV's world ranking debacle rages on, here's the defectors who, as it stands, will be teeing up at the majors in 2023

 Louis Oosthuizen

-LIV’s other major winning South African can play in The Open until 2042 when he turns 60.
-Ranked inside the top 50, Oosthuizen currently qualifies for the Masters and US Open too, although it’s unlikely this will be the case come 2023.
+LIV’s other major winning South African can play in the Open until 2042 when he turns 60.
+Oosthuizen has qualified for the Masters, but he isn’t currently eligible for the US Open and the PGA Championship.

 Joaquin Niemann

-Niemann can play in the Masters, US Open, and The Open in 2023 after qualifying for last season’s Tour Championship on the PGA Tour.
-He’s also likely to tee up at the PGA Championship after placing 14th in the 2022 PGA Tour money list.
+Niemann played in the Masters and can play in the US Open and the Open in 2023 after qualifying for last season’s Tour Championship on the PGA Tour.

 Abraham Ancer